The two eight-month clinical internship periods (September through April) take place after the first and second summers of on-campus study.

 Fellows are expected to see eight to twelve study cases weekly in individual practice and engage in a minimum of two hours of clinical supervision.
 Additionally, they participate in seminars and training opportunities within and beyond their agencies.

 Throughout their internships fellows intensively study clinical processes and apply advanced psychological and social theories to the individuals, groups and families with whom students work.
 Fellows have the opportunity to do guided research on clinical practice, and to analyze and critique multiple theoretical perspectives as the relate to clinical assessments and interventions.

 Half-Day Research Internship

 In order to engage students in research and scholarship, a half-day research internship is also completed during one of the clinical internship periods (2 credits).
 Fellows may affiliate with an ongoing research project in their geographic area or work with a Smith faculty member.
-All students have an assigned faculty research adviser.
+All students have an assigned faculty research advisor.

 There is a well-developed system of individualized field and research advising to assist fellows in meeting the goals of clinical internship, examinations and research requirements of the program.
-Doctoral fellows are mentored by faculty field advisers who visit the internship site twice annually to work with fellows in meeting the clinical requirements of the program.
-In addition, fellows are supervised on research and scholarly requirements by an assigned faculty research adviser.
+Doctoral fellows are mentored by faculty field advisors who visit the internship site twice annually to work with fellows in meeting the clinical requirements of the program.
+In addition, fellows are supervised on research and scholarly requirements by an assigned faculty research advisor.